evalieungh/FATES_INCLINE/README.md

-# Manuscript using CLM-FATES to model INCLINE sites
+# Repository for a manuscript using CLM-FATES to model alpine grasslands under climate warming

+NB!
+Under construction.
+Scripts etc. are not finished and should be considered drafts.
 More info to come...

 | Folder or file name | Description       |
 | ------------------- | ----------- |